michaelneri/ICME2024RM3Team/README.md

 Michael Neri and Marco Carli

-Roma Tre University, Department of Industrial, Electronic, and Mechanical Engineering
+Department of Industrial, Electronic, and Mechanical Engineering, Roma Tre University, Rome, Italy

 # Instructions
 The structure of the project should be like the following: